saksofon997/PSW_ISA/README.md

 - @mihajlo-perendija

 # Getting started

+## Prerequisites:

+Ensure you have this installed before proceeding further

+- Java 8
+- Node ^10.15
+- npm ^6.4
+- maven ^3.6
+- Angular cli
+---
 In the following sections we provided a set of instructions on how to run the application during development (as two separate instances: fronted & backend) or production (as an independent, deployment-ready instance).
 ## Development
 For development purposes one can build frontend and backend separately.
 Instructions on how to achieve this are contained in the next two subsections.